vfeitoza/slim-mvc-skel/README.md

 #### Controllers

 Now you need to create the controller, located on Controller directory.
-The patter are create with `nameController.php`, like `productsController.php` or `pagesController.php`
+The pattern are create with `nameController.php`, like `productsController.php` or `pagesController.php`
 The class must extends `\Slim\Mvc\Controller` to create provide the view and create location of template files

 #### Actions

-With controller on hand, new its time to create the action, who will trigged on page access.
+With controller on hands, now its time to create the action, who will trigged on page access.
 When user access the route, the skel will call `nameController::nameAction()` method.
 So, if you have a route that call products controller, and details action, the skel will trigger `productsController::detailsAction()`

 In that example, your controller will be something like: